Visium Technologies, Inc.: Visium Technologies Invites Public to Attend TruContext Demo Webcast with Technology Partner Continuums Strategies

 TruContextTM is the most advanced context overlay solution available, delivering our unique overlay technology and enabling context to be applied to any data-set, to include composites of many data-sets fused together that deliver a true end-to-end contextualized picture.

-"There is no other technology quite like it in the marketplace, and no cyber defense strategy can achieve maximum effectiveness without seeing context, having analytics and visualization capabilities," - Mark Lucky, Visium's CEO.
+"There is no other technology quite like it in the marketplace, and no cyber defense strategy can achieve maximum effectiveness without analytics and visualization capabilities," - Mark Lucky, Visium's CEO.

 Visium Analytics provides innovative and automated data intelligence and predictive insights for: